 I think Joe has caught on to me though.
 Especially when I give him unsolicited suggestions on how I think the fluffy shredded pancake could be improved upon.
-(Did I just hear all Germans gasp?)
+(No offense to the Germans and Austrians.)

 Tweaking the recipe was bound to happen for several reasons:

 - Gluten –> Kaiserschmarrn is a gluten bomb.
 Obviously that had to be modified.
 No gluten is allowed to crash my breakfast party or my gut.